 Corporations and LLCs should be used for business rather than sole proprietorships or partnerships.
 When the business is sued, there are provisions in the law to prevent the owners and principles from losing personal assets when these entities are properly established and maintained.

 The above entities can protect you personally, if your business is sued.
 But what if you are sued personally?
 You are driving home from a restaurant on a Friday night, rear-ended somebody, and get sued for triple the coverage of your insurance policy.
 Everything you own could be wiped out.
-So, it is prudent to take action to protect your assets with legal tools to protect your assets when a lawsuit stares you down personally.
+So, it is prudent learn how to protect your assets.
+Then to take action.
+Set up the legal tools you need to protect your assets when a lawsuit stares you down, personally.
 An LLC owned by you and your spouse can be used to hold your cash and investments.

 Don’t mix safe and dangerous assets.
 It’s unlikely someone is going to trip and fall over the cash in your bank account.
 You are much more likely to be sued for breach of contract, a vehicular collision, or a slip and fall on a house or rental property.
 Put significant liquid resources into an asset protection trust.
 The strongest of those being an offshore asset protection trust since the local courts do not have jurisdiction over them.
 So, shield your personal assets from creditors and legal vampires looking to you as their next meal by using the right legal tools.